sarabs3js/upwTest/README.md

 Application is deployed here to quickly review the output.

+### Local Setup

+- Clone or Download the repo.
+- Run `npm install` inside the directory.
+- Run `npm run dev` to spin up the local dev setup.

 ### Test Cases
 `npm run test:e2e` for Testing all the given scenarios